jamescherti/persist-text-scale.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/persist-text-scale.el)
 ![](https://jamescherti.com/misc/made-for-gnu-emacs.svg)

-The **persist-text-scale** Emacs package provides `persist-text-scale-mode`, which ensures that all adjustments made with `text-scale-increase` and `text-scale-decrease` are persisted and restored across sessions.
+The **[persist-text-scale.el](https://github.com/jamescherti/persist-text-scale.el)** Emacs package provides `persist-text-scale-mode`, which ensures that all adjustments made with `text-scale-increase` and `text-scale-decrease` are persisted and restored across sessions.
 As a result, the text size in each buffer remains consistent, even after restarting Emacs.

 This package also facilitates grouping buffers into categories, allowing buffers within the same category to share a consistent text scale.
 This ensures uniform font sizes when adjusting text scaling.
 By default:
 - Each file-visiting buffer has its own independent text scale.